dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/layout-considerations-for-the-windowsformshost-element.md

 ms.assetid: 3c574597-bbde-440f-95cc-01371f1a5d9d
 ---
 # Layout Considerations for the WindowsFormsHost Element
-This topic describes how the <xref:System.Windows.Forms.Integration.WindowsFormsHost> element interacts with the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] layout system.
+This topic describes how the <xref:System.Windows.Forms.Integration.WindowsFormsHost> element interacts with the WPF layout system.

- [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] and Windows Forms support different, but similar, logic for sizing and positioning elements on a form or page.
-When you create a hybrid user interface (UI) that hosts Windows Forms controls in [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)], the <xref:System.Windows.Forms.Integration.WindowsFormsHost> element integrates the two layout schemes.
+ WPF and Windows Forms support different, but similar, logic for sizing and positioning elements on a form or page.
+When you create a hybrid user interface (UI) that hosts Windows Forms controls in WPF, the <xref:System.Windows.Forms.Integration.WindowsFormsHost> element integrates the two layout schemes.

 ## Differences in Layout Between WPF and Windows Forms
- [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] uses resolution-independent layout.
-All [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] layout dimensions are specified using *device-independent pixels*.
+ WPF uses resolution-independent layout.
+All WPF layout dimensions are specified using *device-independent pixels*.
 A device-independent pixel is one ninety-sixth of an inch in size and resolution-independent, so you get similar results regardless of whether you are rendering to a 72-dpi monitor or a 19,200-dpi printer.

- [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] is also based on *dynamic layout*.
+ WPF is also based on *dynamic layout*.
 This means that a UI element arranges itself on a form or page according to its content, its parent layout container, and the available screen size.
 Dynamic layout facilitates localization by automatically adjusting the size and position of UI elements when the strings they contain change length.

  Layout in Windows Forms is device-dependent and more likely to be static.
 Typically, Windows Forms controls are positioned absolutely on a form using dimensions specified in hardware pixels.
 However, Windows Forms does support some dynamic layout features, as summarized in the following table.